Unboxed-Software/solana-course/content/transfer-hook.md

     }
 ```

-And we can see that we have three methods for storing these accounts:
+We have three methods for storing these extra accounts:

 1. Directly store the account address by using `ExtraAccountMeta::new_with_pubkey`.
 2. Store the seeds to derive a PDA of the program itself using `ExtraAccountMeta::new_with_seeds`.